I believe there are only two core reasons you lose motivation and bring about procrastination in your life.

-The sooner you stop subordinating to the values of others, the sooner you can get on with what is truly inspiring to you.
-The longer you spend in subordination, ignoring the calling signs of your soul, the more you’ll live with a cloudy vision of your future, the more you’ll feel lost, and the more external motivation you’ll need.
+The sooner you stop subordinating to the values of others, the sooner you can get on with what is truly inspires you.
+The longer you spend in subordination, ignoring the calling signs of your soul, the more you’ll live with a cloudy vision of your future.
+The more you’ll feel lost, and the more external motivation you’ll need.

 There are professional gamers making 6 and 7 figures per year now, traveling the world and practicing their art.

-There are thousands of bloggers and vloggers making 6 and 7 figures per year now, providing value and serving millions of viewers around the world.
+Thousands of bloggers and vloggers are making 6 and 7 figures per year now.
+They provide value and serving millions of viewers around the world.

-There are authors and coaches making 6 and 7 figures per year now, sharing their knowledge and experience of raising children, socializing, “picking up” romantic partners and every other imaginable and desirable skill.
+There are authors and coaches making 6 and 7 figures per year now.
+They are sharing their knowledge and experience of raising children, socializing, “picking up” romantic partners and every other imaginable and desirable skill.

 You do not need to study hard and get good grades to “get on” in today’s world.
 Good grades and a good job is nothing but a values projection from those with a limited awareness of the possibilities in 2017 and beyond.

-Figure out what it is you love by completing the “language of love” process in the video above and give yourself permission to dedicate your life to something that inspires you.
+Figure out what it is you love by completing the “language of love” process in the video above.
+Give yourself permission to dedicate your life to something that inspires you.
 When you start living your most inspired life, motivation will be a redundant concept of the past.

 You’re not in the right gear.

 Once you know what you want to dedicate your life to, get into the right gear.
 You can have all the desire, inspiration and power in the world.
 But, if you’re trying to become the world champion gamer on your second day in the business, you’re probably in the wrong gear.